Anbehner/Android-Project/docs/_posts/2017-06-12-Implementation-&-UIDesign.md

 Coding Convention standard plays a vital role in Software Development Life Cycle for a number of reasons:

-1. Software is not maintained for its whole life by the original author.
+1.Software is not maintained for its whole life by the original author.

-2. It improves the readability and clarity and helps other developers to understand the code quickly.
+2.It improves the readability and clarity and helps other developers to understand the code quickly.

-3. Makes the Code maintenance easier.
+3.Makes the Code maintenance easier.

 We have categorized the Coding Conventions which you can find below: